Corsair MP600 Pro LPX 1TB: PS5-optimized PCIe 4.0 NVMe review (2026)

 Frequently Asked Questions

-Yes -- this is its primary design target.
-7,100 MB/s reads exceed the minimum, the heatsink fits within clearance specs, and 1 TB holds several large titles.
-No additional parts needed.
+Yes - this is its primary design target.
+The 7,100 MB/s rated read speed comfortably exceeds Sony's suggested minimum, the pre-installed heatsink fits within the PS5's internal clearance specs, and 1 TB holds several large modern titles alongside the console's built-in storage.
+No additional parts or separate heatsink purchase are needed.

-Yes -- at 1 TB all eight E18 channels are fully populated, so both reads and writes match the larger capacities.
-Only the 512 GB has reduced write throughput.
+Yes - at 1 TB all eight E18 channels are fully populated with NAND, so both reads and writes match the 2 TB and 4 TB capacities at 7,100/6,800 MB/s.
+Only the 512 GB model in the line has reduced write throughput due to fewer NAND dies available to stripe writes across.

-If your motherboard has an uncovered M.2 slot, yes.
-If all slots have covers, you may need to remove the motherboard cover rather than the LPX heatsink, since the LPX heatsink is permanently attached.
+If your motherboard has an uncovered M.2 slot, yes, the LPX fits without any modification.
+If all your motherboard's M.2 slots have covers, you may need to remove the motherboard's own cover rather than the LPX's heatsink, since the LPX heatsink is permanently attached and cannot be swapped out.

 Comments